 1) The Governance Policy Must Complement Your Business Objectives

 When setting down a policy, one often tends to adopt a rigid approach.
-However, the policy should be agile and stipulate boundaries never to be exceeded.
+However, the policy should be agile and stipulate boundaries that are never to be exceeded.
 The agile policy should allow you to realize your goals without sidestepping security concerns and other aspects.
 Once the business objectives are listed, tailoring a policy won’t be a herculean task.

 One should not forget to keep the policy flexible as unknown variables creep in occasionally.